-New to SurveyCTO Collect 2.70.2+ for Android, is an App passcode option to be found under Admin Settings.
-SurveyCTO Collect will require this passcode when it opens in order to provide access, adding another layer of security.
-Seeing as the App passcode can be reset from Admin Settings, it makes sense to create an admin password if you're using the App passcode feature.
+The Workspace passcode (called App passcode in older versions of Collect) option can be found under Admin Settings.
+SurveyCTO Collect will require this passcode whenever you try to open the workspace, adding another layer of security.
+Seeing as the Workspace passcode can be reset from Admin Settings, it makes sense to create an admin password if you're using the Workspace passcode feature.

-Think about how to distribute app passcodes!
-If the passcode is discoverable in an email or instant message on the data collection device, it may not be that secure.
+Think about how to distribute workspace passcodes: if the passcode is discoverable in an email or instant message on the data collection device, it may not be that secure.
 You might provide instructions to delete an email or SMS once the code is memorized or recorded elsewhere.

-Lastly, you can allow for App passcodes to be reset for a brief time under Settings, under the new Mobile data collection section of the Collect tab on the server console.
+Lastly, you can allow for Workspace passcodes to be reset for a brief time under Settings, under the new Mobile data collection section of the Collect tab on the server console.

 As above, SurveyCTO Collect has a lot of settings.
 To summarize and help guide you, we'll highlight some recommendations: